princeton-sns/scuba/client/README.md

 1. "A1" stores "B" subtree and adds "B" as a "reader-mod-readers" on its linked subtree.
+(TODO to decide: does "A1" storing/adding the "B" group here propagate to all of "A"'s devices?)

 1. "A1" then sends another message to "B" saying "B" should also add "A".
-(TODO to decide: does "A1" adding "B" here propagate to all of "A"'s devices?)

 1. "B" stores "A" subtree and also receives the following special message, triggering "B" to add "A" as "reader-mod-readers" on its linked subtree.
+(TODO receiving a linked device group could automatically trigger the permissions change, but this would require labeling the linked device group in a particular way).

-1. "A" receives "B" shared linked subtree (TODO if "B" subtree was initially propagated to all of "A"'s devices, then nothing happens, otherwise it gets propagated here).
+1. "A" receives "B"'s shared linked subtree.
+(TODO if "B" subtree was initially propagated to all of "A"'s devices, then nothing happens, otherwise it gets propagated here).

 #### Slightly optimized contact addition protocol [_with contact discovery workaround_]